haridas/haridas.github.com/src/articles/how-i-came-into-vim2.rst

 common thing required for an IDE.
 Check the bellow image to see how it looks like.

-Shortcuts - I mapped the following keys to show and hide the nerdtree when ever required.
+Shortcuts - I mapped the following keys in .vimrc file to show and hide the nerdtree when ever required.
 My .vimrc file has this settings.
 You can map this to your own choice.

 .. image:: /images/nerd_tree.jpg